ray-project/ray/doc/source/train/user_guide.rst

 * You should **not** call ``tune.report`` or ``tune.checkpoint_dir`` in your training function.
 Functional parity is achieved through ``train.report``, ``train.save_checkpoint``, and ``train.load_checkpoint``.
-This allows you to go from Ray Train to Ray Train+RayTune without changing any code in the training function.
+This allows you to go from Ray Train to Ray Train + Ray Tune without changing any code in the training function.